 We were warmly greeted by the General Manager and Director of Golf, Mr. Jason Bangild.
 With a history as extensive as Gearhart’s, he graciously agreed to meet with us after our round to talk about the past, present, and future of the golf course.

 The first thing any golfer notices when arriving is the striking cedar-shingled clubhouse, named the Kelly House, which simply put is cool.
 It is well stocked with a wide variety of everything a golfer needs and includes some of our favourite Oregon brands, like Jones Bags and Seamus headcovers.

-After checking in, we hit a few balls into the practice net that is built into the clubhouse (as Jason said, they didn’t build driving ranges back in 1892!), missed a couple putts on the practice green and made our way to the first tee, where Jason met us and gave us an overview of what to expect on the course in terms of the tee markers, yardage markers, etc. I hit my tee shot a little right, and Menekse hit hers down the left side of the fairway, while my brother boringly hit his down the middle (like all day)- and we were off.
+After checking in, we hit a few balls into the practice net that is built into the clubhouse (as Jason said, they didn’t build driving ranges back in 1892!), missed a couple of putts on the practice green, and made our way to the first tee, where Jason met us and gave us an overview of what to expect on the course in terms of the tee markers, yardage markers, etc. I hit my tee shot a little right, and Menekse hit hers down the left side of the fairway, while my brother boringly hit his down the middle (like all day)- and we were off.